-This course is an integral part for all students taking any of the MSc programmes in Development Economics, MSc Development Economics with reference to a Region, MSc in Finance and Development, MSc in Economics with reference to Environment and Development, MSc Research for International Development, and MSc Political Economy of Development.
+This course is an integral part for all students taking any of the MSc programmes in MSc Economics, MSc Development Economics, MSc International Finance and Development, MSc Economics and Environment, and MSc Political Economy of Development.

 This course revises material usually taught in an undergraduate degree.
 A knowledge of algebra, calculus, and probability distributions is assumed.
 It is taught intensively for three weeks in September and consists of three parts: mathematics, statistics and computing.
 Students take an examination at the end of the course.

 - Simple differential equations

 - Properties of estimators